 C is often called a middle-level computer language since it combines the elements of high-level languages with the functionalism of assembly language.
-C allows the manipulation of bits, bytes, and addresses—giving the programmer more control over exactly how the program will behave and a more direct access to the mechanics of the underlying hardware.
+C++ is an enhanced version of the C language, which adds support for object-oriented programming.

 Manual memory management is a nightmare that programmers have been inventing ways to avoid since the invention of the compiler.
 Programming languages with garbage collectors make life easier, but at the cost of performance.
 In this article, Toptal engineer Peter Goodspeed-Niklaus gives us a peek into the history of garbage collectors and explains how notions of ownership and borrowing can help eliminate garbage collectors without compromising their safety guarantees.